ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 We can see that the challenger $ \alpha_{30} $ wins about 56% of tournament games when both sides share the same search depth of 100.
 Equal playing strength is reached when the challenger only uses a search depth of 80.
 This result implies that the modified network can indeed improve the play strength.

 ## Conclusion
+I explored network architectures that can take advantage of future predictions from a local planner, which in return further helps planning.
+Experiment results show that the contextual feature $ \phi $ can significantly lower the prediction errors.
+However, the actual improvement is limited by the performance of $ \hat\phi $.
+Extracting better contextual feature $ \phi $, as well as learning better imitation $ \hat\phi $, should be an interesting topic for future work.

+Anyway, this is just my Master thesis.
+Please do not take it too seriously.